And the homepage of

 various pages on this site for what's usable.

-Deepeeka has a website at http://www.deepeeka.com, but they only sell wholesale so no price information is available.
+Deepeeka's wholesale site is http://www.deepeeka.com, but there is also an online retail store at http://www.deepeeka.in.
 Prices will vary from vendor to vendor.
 Deepeeka will not be able to give you any more detailed information about the historical accuracy of their products, either, since they only copy what someone shows them or what they see in pictures.
-They don't understand authenticity or reenacting!

-(DSC) is another Indian manufacturer, and their line of products
+(DSC) is another Indian manufacturer, RECENTLY SPLIT into Daniyal

 Avoid Museum Replicas and Windlass Steelcrafts!
 Nothing that they have is any better than the equivalent item from the above sources, and most of it is worse.
 They have demonstrated repeatedly that they have no knowledge or concern for historical accuracy in their pre-medieval products.